 We’ve seen viewer habits change steadily over the past decade or so.
 Now, with two new generations — Millennials and Gen Z — coming into focus as part of the coveted demographic slice, it’s even more important to understand what devices they use to consume their content and what habits they form.
-Stay-at-home orders due to COVID-19 were a significant factor in viewership in 2020, increasing numbers exponentially.
+It’s also worth knowing how streaming fares against traditional, or linear TV.

 4. When asked what they’d prefer to watch with two hours to kill, only 5% of live streamers said they’d turn to traditional live TV.
 More than half said they’d watch YouTube.

-11. People watch an average of 16 hours of online video per week – a 52% increase in the last two years.
+10. People watch an average of 18 hours of online video per week, an increase of two hours per week YoY.

 🎬 The platforms they are using to watch content

 You can’t watch live streaming content online without platforms.
 When people think of streaming services they picture Netflix, Hulu, Roku TV, and similar content platforms.
 But to watch live video, social networks like Facebook, YouTube, Twitter, LinkedIn, Instagram, and even Twitch have become the go-to platforms to both watch and broadcast live content.

 14. Just looking at Twitch’s YoY growth between 2020 and 2021 proves that the popularity of live streaming wasn’t a pandemic fad.
 From March 2020 to March 2021, Twitch’s monthly active users increased by 69%.

 15. The number of monthly broadcasters on Twitch also jumped from 6.9 million in 2020 to 9.48 million as of June 2021.

 16. In 2021, Twitch averaged two billion watched hours per month.
 The number of quarterly watched hours has increased 87% between Q2 2018 and Q3 2021.